-When V. was in his last year in the human development doctoral program at the University of California he was going through a very difficult time.
+When V. was in his last year in the human development doctoral program at the University of California, he was going through a very difficult time.
 He used to be a person of dazzling interest and attraction when he possessed the means to wish and fancy, to obtain and secure everything he desired.

 A climax of his life was pending.
 His father lost every dollar they had in a risky market deal.
-Now his passions went ringing home unsatisfied and he could not find any sympathetic response in his surroundings.
+Now his passions went ringing home unsatisfied, and he could not find any sympathetic response in his surroundings.
 Prejudice and discrimination were the downsides of his high self-esteem and harsh self-criticism.
 Feeling the drag of a lean and narrow life of anxiety and depression that followed that financial devastation, V. suffered from fits of narcissistic, self-absorbing anger.

 The first note of compassion washes away anxiety.
 It was suggested by the science that self-compassion slows down the heart rate and the oxytocin (the bonding hormone) is secreted, it lights up regions of the brain linked to empathy, pleasure, and caregiving.
-Self-compassion serves as spiritual aid that floors depression and raises a person’s self-esteem a good deal higher.
+Self-compassion serves as a spiritual aid that floors depression and raises a person’s self-esteem a good deal higher.

 2) Self-Kindness Punctuates Life with Self-Understanding

 V. was an excellent student of a great educational establishment and a bad pupil of the school of life.
-He considered his youthful energies mis-spent and all priceless treasured lavished.
+He considered his youthful energies mis-spent, and all priceless treasured lavished.
 V. was poorly equipped to live frugally and happily, rather he was prone to make up in negative judgmental feelings what he lacked in dollar bills.

 V. used to be a typical ‘mazhor’ (a kid of wealthy parents).
 He snapped his fingers and had everything he wished.
 When his family’s money vanished, he entered the narcotic state of self-denial.
-V. simply lost his place in the world, thinking that material positions were the only means determining it.
+V. simply lost his place in the world, thinking that material positions were the only means of determining it.

 Three months in a rehabilitation clinic draw a straight line between his past and his present.
 V. learned all over again to establish contact with people, their engaging characters and charismas, when prior, he labeled any new acquaintance either as a ‘valuable’ or ‘useless’ connection.